Max Rady College of Medicine

 Introduction

-This concept provides definitions for the words "sex" and "gender", describes the current state of sex and gender related variables available in the Manitoba Population Research Data Repository (Repository), identifies additional data in the Repository related to gender identity and gender expression, and provides links to information containing guidelines, resources and tools that describe approaches to using sex and/or gender in health research.
+This concept provides definitions for the words "sex" and "gender" and other gender-related terms, describes the current state of sex and gender related variables available in the Manitoba Population Research Data Repository (Repository), identifies additional data in the Repository that contains a broader scope of gender-related data, and provides links to information containing guidelines, resources and tools that describe approaches to using sex and/or gender in health research.

-The words sex and gender are often used interchangeably, but the definitions for these words are quite different.
+The words sex and gender are often used interchangeably, but the meaning of these terms have evolved in recent years.

 "Sex refers to a set of biological attributes in humans and animals ... primarily associated with physical and physiological features including chromosomes, gene expression, hormone levels and function, and reproductive/sexual anatomy.
 Sex is usually categorized as female or male but there is variation in the biological attributes that comprise sex and how those attributes are expressed.